joshdurbin/redis-graph-commerce-poc/README.md

  -ncbs,--nodeCreationBatchSize <arg>                          The batch size to use for writes when creating people and products [defaults to 500]
  -peratc,--percentageOfViewsToAddToCart <arg>                 The percentage of views to turn into add-to-cart events for a given person and product [defaults to 25]
  -perpur,--percentageOfAddToCartToPurchase <arg>              The percentage of add-to-cart into purchase events for a given person and product [defaults to 90]
+ -rh,--redisHost <arg>                                        The host of the Redis instance with the RedisGraph module installed to use for graph creation. [defaults to null]
+ -rp,--redisPort <arg>                                        The port of the Redis instance with the RedisGraph module installed to use for graph creation. [defaults to null]
  -tc,--threadCount <arg>                                      The thread count to use [defaults to 6]
 ```